-39. Display of an accreditation permit
+66. Display of an accreditation permit

-- (1) Upon issuing an accreditation permit under this Chapter, the Council must issue to the applicant a permit sticker for each waste transporting vehicle or each waste treatment facility used for a commercial service. - (2) The permit stickers must vary in colour for each category of waste and commercial service, as defined in section 1 of these By-laws, provided. - (3) An accreditation permit holder must affix such permit sticker to each vehicle to be utilised to collect and transport waste and prominently display the permit sticker or permit at all premises utilized for providing the commercial service..
+- (1) Upon issuing an accreditation permit under this Chapter, the Council must issue to the applicant a permit sticker for each waste transporting vehicle or each waste treatment facility used for a commercial service. - (2) The permit stickers must vary in colour for each category of waste and commercial service, as defined in section 1 of these By-laws, provided. - (3) An accreditation permit holder must affix such permit sticker to each vehicle to be utilised to collect and transport waste and prominently display the permit sticker or permit at all premises utilized for providing the commercial service.

-40. Prohibited conduct
+67. Prohibited conduct

-No permit holder may-

-- (a) intentionally or negligently operate in contravention of any condition of the accreditation permit; - (b) intentionally or negligently fail or refuse to give information to an authorised official, when required to do so in terms of these By-laws, or give false or misleading information; - (c) intentionally or negligently fail to take all reasonable steps to prevent a contravention of these Bylaws, by any act or an omission of his or her employee acting in the course and scope of his or her duties, or - (d) collect or transport any waste except in a properly constructed, watertight vehicle or in a suitable container that prevents spillage of waste, the suitability of the vehicle to be dependent on the waste stream, to be collected or transported, as specified in the National Road Traffic Act, 1996 (Act No. 93 of 1996).
+- (1) No permit holder may- - (a) intentionally or negligently operate in contravention of any condition of the accreditation permit; - (b) intentionally or negligently fail or refuse to give information to an authorised official, when required to do so in terms of these By-laws, or give false or misleading information; - (c) intentionally or negligently fail to take all reasonable steps to prevent a contravention of these By-laws, by any act or an omission of his or her employee acting in the course and scope of his or her duties, or - (d) collect or transport any waste except in a properly constructed, watertight vehicle or in a suitable container that prevents spillage of waste, the suitability of the vehicle to be dependent on the waste stream, to be collected or transported, as specified in the National Road Traffic Act, 1996 (Act No. 93 of 1996). - (2) No waste removal contractor may contravene any condition any condition imposed on him or her permit. - (3) No person must hold himself or herself out to be, or act as, a waste removal contractor if- - (a) he or she has not been so authorised; or - (b) his or her approval has expired or been withdrawn. - (4) No person may employ a waste removal contractor who has not been authorised in writing by the Council in terms of this Chapter.

-41. Exemptions
+68. Exemptions